Summer-Bell/Stock-Analysis/README.md

 The "Run Analysis for All Stocks" button is the original code, after selecting that button a message box will prompt the user to enter the year to run analysis on.
 The "Challenge 2 - Refactored Stock Analysis" button is the refactored code, after selecting that button a message box will prompt the user to enter the year to run analysis on.
 Both the original and refactored code utilize the code below which is the start of a for loop to loop over all the rows in the dataset.
-For i = 2 To RowCount
+'For i = 2 To RowCount'
 Within the for loop is an if-then statement which allows the program to calculate the starting and ending prices that are used in the "Results" calculation.

 ### Execution Times of Original Script and Refactored Script